 But not for some computers; there are number of possible reasons for that.
 Here I will treat some of the most common causes.

 In certain rare cases, Ubuntu or Linux Mint has a problem with the presence of multiple active sound cards.
 Then it's therefore best, to have only one active sound card.

 Solution: disable the on-board card (and / or the phone modem) in the BIOS.
 After you reboot your computer, the sound will come entirely through the PCI card.

-If you can't find the disabling option of the on-board sound card (and / or the phone modem) in the BIOS, search the Internet for the manual for your motherboard.
+If you can't find the disabling option of the on-board sound card (and / or the phone modem) in the BIOS, search the support section of the website of your motherboard builder (or laptop builder) for the manual for your motherboard.

 b.
 Now launch pavucontrol (in Ubuntu: from the Dash).
 Check the position of the sound channel sliders.

 Note: don't put any slider higher than 90% (risk of distortion).

 Tip: It may be that the firmware of the soundcard is flawed, so that the slider for the master volume is under a different channel label than usual.
 Experiment a bit with combinations of open channels....